High Dimensional Low Rank plus Sparse Matrix Decomposition: Proposed decomposition algorithm with efficient sampling

-The table of Algorithm 3, Fig. \ref{alg3} and its caption provide the details of the proposed sampling approach and the definitions of the used matrices.
-We start the cycle from the position marked ``I'' in Fig. \ref{alg3} with $\bD_w$ formed according to the initialization step of Algorithm 3.
+The table of Algorithm 4, Fig. \ref{alg3} and its caption provide the details of the proposed sampling approach and the definitions of the used matrices.
+We start the cycle from the position marked ``I'' in Fig. \ref{alg3} with $\bD_w$ formed according to the initialization step of Algorithm 4.
 For ease of exposition, assume that $\hat{\bL}_w = \bL_w$ and $\hat{\bL}_c = \bL_c$, i.e., $\bD_w$ and $\bD_c$ are decomposed correctly.
 The matrix $\hat{\bL}_w^s$ is the informative columns of $\hat{\bL}_w$.
 Thus, the rank of $\hat{\bL}_w^s$ is equal to the rank of $\hat{\bL}_w$.
 Since $\hat{\bL}_w = \bL_w$, $\hat{\bL}_w^s$ is a subset of the rows of $\bL_c$.
 If the rows of $\bL$ exhibit a clustering structure, it is likely that rank$(\hat{\bL}_w^s)< \text{rank} (\bL_c)$.
 Thus, rank$({\bL}_w)< \text{rank} (\bL_c)$.
 We continue one cycle of the algorithm by going through steps 1, 2 and 3 of Fig. \ref{alg3} to update $\bD_w$.
 Using a similar argument, we see that the rank of an updated $\bL_w$ will be greater than the rank of $\bL_c$.
 Thus, if we run more cycles of the algorithm -- each time updating $\bD_w$ and $\bD_c$ -- the rank of $\bL_w$ and $\bL_c$ will increase.
-As detailed in the table of Algorithm 3, we stop if the dimension of the span of the obtained LR component does not change in $T$ consecutive iterations.
-While there is no guarantee that the rank of $\bL_w$ will converge to $r$ (it can converge to a value smaller than $r$), our investigations have shown that Algorithm 3 performs quite well and the RS of $\bL_w$ converges to the RS of $\bL$ in few steps.
+As detailed in the table of Algorithm 4, we stop if the dimension of the span of the obtained LR component does not change in $T$ consecutive iterations.
+While there is no guarantee that the rank of $\bL_w$ will converge to $r$ (it can converge to a value smaller than $r$), our investigations have shown that Algorithm 4 performs quite well and the RS of $\bL_w$ converges to the RS of $\bL$ in few steps.
 We have also found that adding some randomly sampled columns (rows) to $\bD_c (\bD_w)$ can effectively avert converging to a lower dimensional subspace.
 For instance, some randomly sampled columns can be added to $\bD_c$, which was obtained by applying Algorithm 2 to $\hat{\bL}_w$.

-Algorithm 3 was found to converge in a very small number of iterations (typically less than 4 iterations).
-Thus, even when Algorithm 3 is used to form the matrix $\bD_w$, the order of complexity of the proposed decomposition method with efficient column/row sampling (presented in Section \ref{sec:alg_eff_sampling}) is roughly $\calO(\max(N_1,N_2) r^2)$.
+Algorithm 4 was found to converge in a very small number of iterations (typically less than 4).
+Thus, even when Algorithm 4 is used to form the matrix $\bD_w$, the order of complexity of the proposed decomposition method with efficient column/row sampling is $\calO(\max(N_1,N_2) r^2)$.

-\subsection{Online Implementation}
+\section{Online Implementation}